-The Klahoose peoples have lived in Toba Inlet on the central west coast of British Columbia, since time before memory.
+The Klahoose peoples have lived in Yekwamen or Toba Inlet on the central west coast of British Columbia, since time before memory.

 Here stands, towering cedar trees interwoven with glacial streams and rocky shores that welcome the arrival of spawning Pacific salmon each fall.
 This breathtaking backdrop draws grizzlies to the beaches where they socialize with each other and feast on the bounty of fresh fish.

-In 2020 we purchased Klahoose Wilderness Resort, formerly Homfray Lodge.
-Located in remote Desolation Sound, the new Indigenous destination eco resort will opened in 2021.
-During the bear viewing season, all inclusive wildlife and cultural packages will include the Toba Inlet grizzly bear viewing tours with our Klahoose guides into the Toba Valley.
+In 2020 we purchased Klahoose Wilderness Resort, formerly know as Homfray Lodge.
+Located in remote Desolation Sound, the new Indigenous destination eco resort opened in 2021.
+During the Toba Inlet grizzly bear viewing season, late August to October, all inclusive wildlife and cultural packages will include the Toba Inlet grizzly bear viewing tours with our Klahoose guides into the Toba Valley.

 We are excited to continue offering comfortable, safe, knowledgeable, and unforgettable experiences.